duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

     on desktop but I changed to Downloads using `cmd shift 5` (record video). iphone screenshot use power button and home buttom (or volume up if home button does not exists)
+    When you connect with usb cable, the Dusan's iPhone will show up in finder so you can browser files on phone from mac, if iCloud Photos is not used on a phone.
+If it is used than access with https://www.icloud.com

 https://support.apple.com/en-gb/guide/terminal/trmlshtcts/mac
 Typing Command-Full Stop (.)
 Dot Period is equivalent to entering Control-C on